 The Company has two reportable segments, PDS and MS. The PDS segment predominantly includes private duty nursing services as well as pediatric therapy and autism services.
-Through the MS segment, the Company provides enteral nutrition supplies and services to adults and children, delivered on a periodic or as-needed basis.
+Through the MS segment, the Company provides supplies to adults and children requiring enteral nutrition or respiratory care, delivered on a periodic or as-needed basis.

-The CODM evaluates performance using gross margin (and gross margin percentage) and field contribution (and field contribution margin).
-Gross margin includes net revenue less all costs of patient service, excluding depreciation and amortization, but excludes branch and regional administrative expenses, corporate expenses and other non-field expenses.
-Field contribution includes net revenue less all costs of patient service, excluding depreciation and amortization, but excludes branch and regional administrative expenses, corporate expenses and other non-field expenses.
-Field contribution includes net revenue less all costs of patient service, excluding depreciation and amortization, as well as branch and regional administrative expenses, but excludes corporate expenses and other non-field expenses.
+The CODM evaluates performance using gross margin (and gross margin percentage).
+Gross margin includes revenue less all costs of revenue, excluding depreciation and amortization, but excludes branch and regional administrative expenses, corporate expenses and other non-field expenses.
 The CODM does not evaluate a measure of assets when assessing performance.